Takayama Itinerary: Travel Back in Time to Old Japan

 But then when the Jesuit missionaries came to Japan in the 1500s and local lords started converting to Christianity, eating meat slowly became more acceptable.

-Although Christianity was eventually banned, some people still continued this new custom.
+Although Christianity was eventually banned, some people continued this new custom.
 However, overall, for most people, it was still considered taboo.

-Finally, in an attempt to make Japan more westernized, the Emperor lifted the ban on eating meat in 1872.
+Finally, in an attempt to make Japan more Westernized, the Emperor lifted the ban on eating meat in 1872.
 Gradually, the consumption of meat spread throughout Japan.

 Takayama itinerary: Day 2

-On your last day in Takayama, get up early enough so that you can wander around the morning market.
+On your last day in Takayama, get up early so that you can wander around the morning market.
 Then tour a traditional Japanese merchant house before making your way to the Takayama Festival Float Exhibition Hall.
 The rest of the afternoon will be spent doing the Higashiyama Walking Course.

 1. Miyagawa Morning Market